pnnl/ExaGO/README.md

 | IPOPT      | Y         |  Y     | Y       | Y       |
 | HIOP       | Y          |       |   Y      |  Y       |

-Note: The support for solving SCOPFLOW and SOPFLOW in parallel using the HiOP package is currently in development and is expected to be added in the next release.

 ## Installing

 See [INSTALL.md](./INSTALL.md) for information on acquiring, building and installing ExaGO.